Silicate ceramic Steatite C221

 Because of its excellent dielectric properties, talc has been used in large electrical systems and electronic/household equipment for many years.
 It has high volume resistivity and high dielectric strength, so it is very suitable for the production of electrical insulation components.

-Steatite Ceramic is a low-cost material with high resistance at high temperature, good mechanical strength and extremely low dielectric loss factor.
+Steatite C221 is a low-cost material with high resistance at high temperature, good mechanical strength and extremely low dielectric loss factor.
 These characteristics make it very suitable for high frequency, low loss and high voltage insulation.
 In addition, talc is an excellent material for electrical engineering because it can be easily molded and sintered into various forms, such as gaskets, bushings, resistance forms, voids and beads.

 Talc has been used for many years in large industrial systems, household appliances, aerospace and automotive applications, and specialized electronic technology instruments (such as cathode ray tubes).